 Flu and COVID-19

-On August 19, the state of Massachusetts announced that flu vaccines will be required for all children 6 months of age or older who are attending Massachusetts child care, pre-school, kindergarten, K-12, and colleges and universities.
+In 2020, the state of Massachusetts announced that flu vaccines are required for all children 6 months of age or older who are attending Massachusetts child care, pre-school, kindergarten, K-12, and colleges and universities.

 While some people are hesitant to return to doctor’s offices, experts say the benefits of immunizations make immunization appointments important to keep.